bernie-skipole/indi-mr/docs/source/usage/redis_keys.rst

 **elements:<propertyname>:<devicename>**

 A key is created for every property name, for every device name.
-Each key stores a set of element names for the device property.
+Each key stores a list of element names for the device property.

 **elementattributes:<elementname>:<propertyname>:<devicename>**

 A key is created for every element name, for every property name, for every device name.
-Each key stores a hash table of attributes:values for the element.
+Each key stores a dictionary of attributes:values for the element.

 .. _logs:

 Stored logged values
 ^^^^^^^^^^^^^^^^^^^^

 As well as the current values stored above, as values change, a history of data is stored within keys listed here.
-Each log is stored as a list of strings, each string being of the format Timestamp space datastring.
-This Timestamp is the time at which the data was received (Not timestamps given in the protocol - though they will be included within the data string where given).
-The datastrings are JSON strings of the data.
+Each log is stored as a redis stream of {'timestamp':timestamp string, 'datastring': JSON string of data}.
+The timestamp is the time at which the data was received, not timestamps given in the protocol - though they will be included within the JSON data string where given.

 **logdata:devices**

 Each datastring is a JSON list of device names.
 This rarely changes during normal operation, but new logs will be created as new devices are defined, and as devices are deleted.
-Therefore each log will be a string of the format "Timestamp [device1, device2, ...]" and as new logs are created LPUSH is used to add to the list.
-Use LINDEX logdata:devices 0 to obtain the most recent log entry.
+Therefore each log will have a datastring of the format "[device1, device2, ...]".

 **logdata:properties:<devicename>**